 Vet-Recommended Fish Oil Supplements

-I recommend Nordic Naturals Omega 3 Pet.
-It is labeled specifically for dogs and doesn’t have any flavoring like many human-targeted fish oil products do.
+I recommend Nordic Naturals Omega-3 Pet.
+It is labeled specifically for dogs and doesn’t have any flavoring as many human-targeted fish oil products do.

 Although many of Nordic Naturals’ products have no IFOS rating, you can find extensive safety testing information on the company’s website for each batch of fish oil they produce.

 The label-recommended dosage on Nordic Naturals Pet products is between an anti-inflammatory and nutritional dosage.
 Most dogs should tolerate this moderate dosage, but it’s still a good idea to introduce it gradually.